-I was talking with a dear friend and told her we were picking abundant raspberries (in September), and she said, “What!!
+I was talking with a neighbor lady and told her we were picking abundant raspberries (in September), and she said, “What!!
 You’re getting raspberries now?
 What kind are they?”

 “After 30 years, it still remains one of the most outstanding ever-bearing red raspberries on the market today.
 Heritage produces vigorous upright canes which do not require staking.
 The fruit is of superior quality.
 Berries are large, bright red, firm, and we at Miller’s recommend heritage for eating right out of the patch, freezing and/or jams and jellies.
 The summer crop matures here from July 1st and the fall crop begins ripening Sept.
 1st and continues until frost.
 The fall crop is of exceptional quality, often better than the first.”

-If I had it to do over, I would have only planted 6 ~ but this way, we can freeze and share them!
-If you decide to plant any berry plants, put down several bales of straw around the bases of the whole patch to keep out weeds!
-You need NEVER weed if you straw heavily every several years.
-It also holds in moisture (they need a good bit).
+For minimal to no weeding: Scatter out several bales of fresh straw thickly around the bases of the whole patch to keep out weeds and keep shoes free of mud when picking.
+You may NEVER weed if you straw heavily every several years.
+It also holds in moisture (and they need a good bit).